 The facts are these…

-The Croatian War of Independence, also called the Homeland War, was a war between Croatia and joint forces of Serbian extremists in Croatia, the Yugoslav People’s Army, and Serbia and Montenegro.
+The Croatian War of Independence, also called the Homeland War or Domovinski rat in Croatian, was a war between Croatia and joint forces of Serbian extremists in Croatia, the Yugoslav People’s Army, and Serbia and Montenegro.
 It was fought between 1991 and 1995.

 The Croatian War of Independence was a defensive war for the independence and integrity of the Croatian state.
 The war ended with the victory of Croatia, as well as the complete defeat of Serbia and Yugoslav politics.

 The war had many repercussions including: